Telephone, n. An invention of the devil which abrogates some of the advantages of making a disagreeable person keep his distance.

 Meaning

 “Telephone, n.
 An invention of the devil which abrogates some of the advantages of making a disagreeable person keep his distance.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.
+It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.

 Theme